 Journalists Martin Schibbye and Johan Persson were arrested while reporting from the Ogaden territory in Ethiopia.
 After being charged using anti-terror legislation they were sentenced to eleven years in prison.
 They were freed after 438 days.

-A video giving a short introduction to the beginnings of the Curators of Sweden project, or @sweden on Twitter – came to an end in September 2018 (see #20 below).
+A video published when the Curators of Sweden project – or @sweden on Twitter – came to an end in September 2018 (see #20 below).

 #20 Citizens in charge of @sweden on Twitter: 2011

 In 2011 Sweden became the first country in the world to hand over its official Twitter account, @sweden, to its citizens.
 By letting a new person tweet as @sweden every week, the Curators of Sweden project aims to present Sweden through the mix of people it actually consists of.
 The initiative was the starting point for a new concept, ‘rotation curation’ – i.e. that different people get to curate a channel for a certain period of time.
 This concept lives on in different countries, even though the Swedish project came to an end in 2018.